qtoussaint/pangenome_merge/README.md

 This will generate the following in your results directory:
   - Graphs titled `merged_graph_<index>.gml`: an updated graph is output every time a new graph is merged into the base graph (e.g. when merging 15 graphs, 13 intermediary graphs and one final graph will be output)
-  - `mmseqs.db`: an MMseqs2 database containing representative sequences for each node (COG) in the graph
+  - `mmseqs_tmp/pan_genome_db_<index>`: an MMseqs2 database containing representative sequences for each node (COG) in the graph
-  - `pangenome_metadata.sqlite`: an SQLite database containing all metadata for the merged graph
+  - `pangenome_metadata.sqlite`: an SQLite database containing all metadata for the final merged graph

 # Running pangenomerge